 The Privacy Act of 1974 articulates concepts for how the federal government should treat individuals and their information and imposes duties upon federal agencies regarding the collection, use, dissemination, and maintenance of personally identifiable information (PII).
 The E-Government Act of 2002, Section 208, establishes the requirement for agencies to conduct privacy impact assessments (PIAs) for electronic information systems and collections.
 The assessment is a practical method for evaluating privacy in information systems and collections, and documented assurance that privacy issues have been identified and adequately addressed.
-The PIA is an analysis of how information is handled to-i) ensure handling conforms to applicable legal, regulatory, and policy requirements regarding privacy; ii) determine the risks and effects of collecting, maintaining and disseminating information in identifiable form in an electronic information system; and iii) examine and evaluate protections and alternative processes for handling information to mitigate potential privacy risks.
+The PIA is an analysis of how information is handled to-i) ensure handling conforms to applicable legal, regulatory, and policy requirements regarding privacy; ii) determine the risks and effects of collecting, maintaining, and disseminating information in identifiable form in an electronic information system; and iii) examine and evaluate protections and alternative processes for handling information to mitigate potential privacy risks.1

-Conducting a PIA ensures compliance with laws and regulations governing privacy and demonstrates the DOT's commitment to protect the privacy of any personal information we collect, store, retrieve, use and share.
+Conducting a PIA ensures compliance with laws and regulations governing privacy and demonstrates the DOT's commitment to protect the privacy of any personal information we collect, store, retrieve, use, and share.
 It is a comprehensive analysis of how the DOT's electronic information systems and collections handle personally identifiable information (PII).
 The goals accomplished in completing a PIA include:

-- Making informed policy and system design or procurement decisions.
-These decisions must be based on an understanding of privacy risk, and of options available for mitigating that risk; - Accountability for privacy issues; - Analyzing both technical and legal compliance with applicable privacy law and regulations, as well as accepted privacy policy; and - Providing documentation on the flow of personal information and information requirements within DOT systems.
+Making informed policy and system design or procurement decisions.
+These decisions must be based on an understanding of privacy risk, and of options available for mitigating that risk;

+- Accountability for privacy issues; - Analyzing both technical and legal compliance with applicable privacy law and regulations, as well as accepted privacy policy; and

-&lt;sup>1Office of Management and Budget's (OMB) definition of the PIA taken from guidance on implementing the privacy provisions of the E-Government Act of 2002 (see OMB memo of M-03-22 dated September 26, 2003).
+1 Office of Management and Budget's (OMB) definition of the PIA taken from guidance on implementing the privacy provisions of the E-Government Act of 2002 (see OMB memo of M-03-22 dated September 26, 2003).